Let’s start with a question using one of our essential English phrases.

 M: That’s not easy.
 How come?

-Well, we have one more useful phrase to look at.
-You’ve finished most of the lesson.
+Well, we have one more useful phrase from our essential English phrases to look at.
+You’ve finished most of this lesson from Oxford Online English.
 How did you find it?

 This is another very common question which is often misunderstood!